Britt Bousman - Education & Research Background

-Currently I am excavating Middle and Later Stone Age sites at Erfkroon and Baden-Baden in South Africa in collaboration with Dr. James Brink.
-The National Science Foundation, the Leakey Foundation, the National Museum and Texas State University have funded this research.
-I am also working with Garth Sampson to convert the NSF-funded Zeekoe Valley Survey data from South Africa into GIS format.
-The Bureau of Land Management has supported our field school excavations at Antelope Creek homesteads on the Cross Bar Ranch and NPS has funded research at the Alibates Quarries, both in the Texas Panhandle.
+I am also working with Garth Sampson on the NSF-funded Zeekoe Valley GIS Study, which is converting data from a large survey in the Karoo of South Africa into GIS format.
+Joy Tatem, Garth Sampson, Lloyd Rossouw and myself are also converting the Orange River Scheme archaeological data to GIS format.
+This and the Zeekoe Valley GIS data will be hosted by the National Museum in Bloemfontein.
+Lastly the Bureau of Land Management has supported our field school excavations at Antelope Creek homesteads on the Cross Bar Ranch and NPS has funded research at the Alibates Quarries, both in the Texas Panhandle.